AngryMaciek/hypercomplex/paper.md

 # Statement of need

-This is a highly specialised software aimed mostly for computational mathematicians and computational scientists who use high-dimensional numbers and/or need to carry out highly-precise calculations.
+This is a highly specialised software aimed mostly for computational mathematicians and computational scientists who use high-dimensional numbers and/or need to carry out arbitrary-precise calculations.

 (generality, fills in gap in the open source community?)

 # Key features